jainishshah17/website/README.md

 ## Please login to Docker Registry priour to pushing docker image using `docker login` command
 docker push jainishshah17/website:latest
 ```

+* Once your docker image if pushed to docker registry.
+You are ready to Deploy it in prodution.

 ### Deploy docker image in production